masonium/linxal/README.md

 ```

 ## Priorities ##
-- Correctness: `rula` will strive for correctness in all cases.
+- Correctness: `linxal` will strive for correctness in all cases.
 Any
   function returning a non-`Err` result should return a correct
   result.
-- Ease of Use: `rula` will provide a consistent interface and should
+- Ease of Use: `linxal` will provide a consistent interface and should
   require minimal setup.
 Most routine should be high-level and should
   require no knowledge of the underlying LAPACK routines.

-  `rula` will minimize surprising behaviour.
+  `linxal` will minimize surprising behaviour.

-- Documentation: `rula` will strive to provide documentation for all
+- Documentation: `linxal` will strive to provide documentation for all
   functionality.
 Undocumented public features are a bug.

-- Ergonomics: `rula` will try to minimize boilerplate whenever
+- Ergonomics: `linxal` will try to minimize boilerplate whenever
   appropriate.

 - Speed

 ## Non-Goals ##
-- Low-dimension arithmetic: `rula` is not specifically designed or
+- Low-dimension arithmetic: `linxal` is not specifically designed or
   optimized for {2,3,4}-D problems, as you would encounter in computer
   graphics, physics, or other domains.
 There are libraries such
   as [`nalgebra`](https://crates.io/crates/nalgebra)